Residential Design Services & Process

 The next step is the building permit.
 This means putting together architectural drawings, engineering documents, and specialist reports.
 These are reviewed by a registered building surveyor.

-Most new homes and extensions in Melbourne need a building permit, even if a planning permit is not required.
+All new homes and extensions in Melbourne need a building permit, even if a planning permit is not required.
 This step makes sure your design meets all building rules before construction starts.

 Support During Construction